-How to Prepare Apples for Pies and Desserts: Canning Your Apples
+How to Can Apples for Pies and Desserts: Illustrated Guide

 If you happen to be fortunate enough to have access to loads of apples, then do yourself a favor and put some up for winter pies.
-If you like to bake at all, you will be happy to know that you have a good supply of ready-to-use apples suitable for pies, cobblers, and nearly all other apple desserts.
+If you like to bake, you will be happy to know that you have a good supply of ready-to-use apples suitable for pies, cobblers, and nearly all other apple desserts.

 Here is what you will need:

 - Fresh, tart baking-style apples

 - A light syrup (made with sugar and water)

 - Cutting board

 - Canning jars, lids and rings, jar lifter, tongs